1 – Studio Installation

 Installation shots of the studio, photographed in late 2019.

-Assemblages is a result of a lifetime of collecting.
-It is gathered material, both natural and man-made.
+This collection is a result of a lifetime of gathering material, both natural and man-made.
 It is a collection of forms that stamp their imprints on my imagination.

 As a child growing up on Mount Carmel, Haifa, I collected objects from the earth: seeds, pods, stones, bones and so on.
 I stored these in a small cave near my house and spent hours assembling and reassembling them.
 Looking back, I now realize that it was my refuge from the world and a place where I held my own communion with nature.